-An Interview Board, comprising members from the Office of the Director of Public Prosecutions and an external member, will be appointed.
-At interview, the Interview Board may question candidates about their knowledge and experience relevant to any of the competencies or essential or desirable requirements as set out in the Information Booklet and about any information provided in their application.
+An Interview Board will comprise members from the Office of the Director of Public Prosecutions and an external member.
+At interview, the Interview Board may question candidates about their knowledge and experience relevant to any of the competencies or essential or desirable requirements and about any information provided in their application.